All the resources in one place?

 meaning: 2nd batch of that product made on the 4th of January 2002.

-What is NSF stand for?
+What does NSF stand for?

 The Public Health and Safety Company, is an independent, not for profit organization providing a wide range of services around the world.
 For more than 55 years, NSF has been committed to public health, safety and protection of the environment.
 While focusing on food, water, indoor air and the environment, NSF develops national standards, provides learning opportunities through its Center for Public Health Education and provides third-party conformity assessment services while representing the interests of all stakeholders.
 The primary stakeholder groups include industry, the regulatory community and the public at large.